Remove Silence from Audio Cut Dead Air Without Uploading

 Frequently Asked Questions

-Does silence removal affect quality?
+Does removing silence reduce quality?